sekiguchi-nagisa/vscode-arsh/README.md

-# vscode-ydsh
+# vscode-arsh

-vscode extension for ydsh
+vscode extension for arsh